 You’re probably no stranger to hashtags.
 In recent years, we’ve seen the use of the pound sign increase, and it’s not because we’re using it on our phones.
 Hashtags aren’t just trendy—they have a purpose.
 They have become a key way to make content on social channels searchable, mainly on Instagram and Twitter.
 And if you’re a social media user trying to grow your presence, they can help you reach a broader audience.

 By definition, a hashtag is a word or phrase spelled out without spaces, preceded by a pound sign (#) that is used to generate a search.
 For example, the USANA hashtag is #LiveUSANA.

 How Do Hashtags Work?

 When someone uses a hashtag on a network like Instagram or Twitter, it is indexed so users can search it.
-When we share posts on Instagram, we use hashtags that are related to USANA and the message we are communicating.
-The intent is that we will increase the amount of people seeing our post using the keyword hashtags.
+When we share posts on Instagram, we use ones that are related to USANA and the message we are communicating.
+The intent is that we will increase the amount of people seeing our post using the keyword.

 Utilizing Hashtags to Expand Brand Reach